sampsyo/home/_drafts/buildingblocks.md

 Feel free to call me a PL nerd for saying this, but I don't think simulation performance is a good justification for broken semantics.

-Unsurprisingly, researchers have explore how X optimism can lead to [sneaky security problems][krieg] because your simulator lies to you about what how final circuit will behave.
+Unsurprisingly, researchers have explored how X optimism can lead to [sneaky security problems][krieg] because your simulator lies to you about what how final circuit will behave.

 [krieg]: https://dl.acm.org/doi/10.1145/3061639.3062328
 [wat]: https://www.destroyallsoftware.com/talks/wat